Abandoned Call

 Received Calls

-Calls detected and seized by a system.
+Calls that are detected and seized by a system.
 These are both calls answered by agents and abandoned ones.

 Remote Agents

-Agents that work remotely from the location other than a traditional call center, usually from home.
+Agents that work remotely from a location other than a traditional call center, usually from home.
 Learn more about remote call center

 Response Time